AIN Transplant Institute

 Your concern is legitimate, but rest assured, you can call or email us any time of the day to review the new medication and we will provide you with our expert opinion

 We pride ourselves on our broad reach throughout Chicago via various clinics to minimize your commute.
-Our locations are listed on our website, and we can schedule you at the clinic closest to your residential zip code.
+Our locations are listed on the left under “Office Locations”, and we can schedule you at the clinic closest to your residential zip code.

 Yes.
 After your transplant, you will initially have frequent appointments with the transplant team to make sure you are recovering well.
 These visits will be less frequent over time as you begin your transition back to the referring transplant Institute at AIN.
 At the transplant Institute, we have partnered up with all the university hospitals in Chicago and are in constant communication with your team to ensure a safe and seamless transition of care.